miraland-labs/miraland/.github/ISSUE_TEMPLATE/0-general.md

 #### Problem
 <!--
-  The GitHub issue tracker exists to track issues that affect the development of Solana itself.
+  The GitHub issue tracker exists to track issues that affect the development of Solana/Miraland itself.

-  If you need technical support using Solana, building an app, or running a validator, don't open an issue here.
+  If you need technical support using Solana/Miraland, building an app, or running a validator, don't open an issue here.

   Instead, post your question to the Solana Stack Exchange: